-settlements that discharge unknown claims relating to the factual issues in the complaint.
+The Court finds that this release is not impermissibly broad.
+Courts have consistently approved releases in class action settlements that discharge unknown claims relating to the factual issues in the complaint.
 See DeHoyos v.
 Allstate Corp., 240 F.R.D.
 269, 311-12 (W.D.
 Tex.
 2007) (finding that release of unknown claims was not impermissibly broad); In re Corrugated Container Antitrust Litig., 643 F.2d 195, 221 (5th Cir.
-1981) ("a court may release not only those claims alleged in the complaint and before the court, but also claims which could have been alleged by reason of or in connection with any matter or fact set forth or referred to in the complaint") (internal citations omitted); Zandford v.
+1981) ("[A] court may release not only those claims alleged in the complaint and before the court, but also claims which could have been alleged by reason of or in connection with any matter or fact set forth or referred to in the complaint."); Zandford v.
 Prudential-Bache Sec., Inc., 112 F.3d 723, 727 (4th Cir.
-1997) (noting that general releases are intended to "settle all matters forever" including "claims of every kind or character, known or unknown") (internal citations omitted).
-Since this release applies only to unknown claims arising from the facts related to this Action, the Court does not see any obvious deficiency with the release.
+1997) (noting that general releases are intended to "settle all matters forever" including "claims of every kind or character, known or unknown").
+Because this release applies only to unknown claims arising from the facts related to this Action, the Court does not see any obvious deficiency with the release.

 The Court also finds that the amount of the settlement is within the range of possible approval.
-The parties agreed to settle the case for \$3.45 million in cash.
+The parties agreed to settle the case for \$6 million in cash.
 This money is an all-in figure, to be reduced by attorneys' costs and expenses from this litigation and by all costs for providing notice and administering the settlement.
-In the proposed Notice, DPPs state that they plan to seek an award for attorneys' fees and reimbursement of costs and expenses in an amount not to exceed \$1,150,000.
-This sum is one-third of the \$3.45 million total, making it roughly in line with other percentage awards that courts in this circuit have approved.
+In the proposed Notice, DPPs state that they plan to seek an award for attorneys' fees and reimbursement of costs and expense in an amount not to exceed \$2,000,000.
+This sum is one-third of the \$6 million total, making it roughly in line with other percentage awards that courts in this circuit have approved.
 See, e.g., Burford v.
 Cargill, Inc., CIV.A.
 05-0283, 2012 WL 5472118 (W.D.
 La.
 Nov.
-8, 2012) approved); Jenkins v.
+8, 2012) (approving 33.33 percent); Jenkins v.
 Trustmark Nat.
-Bank, No. (33.33% 3:12-CV-00380, 2014 WL 1229661 (S.D.
+Bank, No. 3:12-CV-00380, 2014 WL 1229661 (S.D.
 Miss.
 Mar.
-25, 2014) (33.33% approved; "[I]t is not unusual for district courts in the Fifth Circuit to award percentages of approximately one third.").
+25, 2014) (approving 33.33 percent; "[I]t is not unusual for district courts in the Fifth Circuit to award percentages of approximately one third.").
 The Court reserves judgment on final approval of fees and/or costs until presented with a request by class counsel.
-For purposes of preliminary approval, however, the Court finds that a sum for the attorneys' fees and costs of no more than one-third of the settlement fund is in keeping with practice in this circuit and is therefore within the limit of what the Court deems reasonable.
+For purposes of preliminary approval, however, the Court finds that a sum for attorneys' fees and costs of no more than one-third of the settlement fund is in keeping with practice in this circuit and is therefore within the limit of what the Court deems reasonable.